Compli/hubot-remembers/README.md

 export HUBOT_ETCD_SAVE_INTERVAL=<my-save-interval-integer-in-seconds>
 ```

-Although hubot-remembers autosaves at the sepcified interval.
-A new database revision is only done when hubot's brain data object has changed.
+Although hubot-remembers autosaves at the sepcified interval, a new database revision is only done when hubot's brain data object has changed.

 ## NPM Module